 Use a Revocable Living Trust

-A Revocable Living Trust is a written agreement which covers three phases of your life:
+A Revocable Living Trust is a written agreement that covers three phases of your life:

 - While you're alive and well;